Caedin/TimeSeriesEncoder/README.md

 ![image](https://user-images.githubusercontent.com/8877753/115103478-d023bf80-9f17-11eb-9681-b03835097da1.png)

-In 0.1.2 the optional gzip parameter was added to encode_json and decode_json.
+In 0.1.17 the optional gzip parameter was added to encode_json and decode_json.
 This allows the final package to be smaller, which allows for lower data size for sending across networks, or storing in a cache system like Redis.

 ![image](https://user-images.githubusercontent.com/8877753/150624141-81691e29-2004-4444-831c-802c52754fa9.jpeg)

 The raw sample.json had a size of 281KB.
 The encoded json that is output from the program that is sorted and is using base64 style encoding is 27KB.
 The raw zipped sample.json is 26KB
-The programs gzipped, encoded file is just 11KB.
-This is nearly 1/3rd the size of the regular zip file, and just 1/25th of the original data size.
+The programs gzipped, encoded file is just 8KB.
+This is 1/3rd the size of the regular zip file, and just 1/35th of the original data size.

 Data
 Output